adebayo10k/CoderDojo_Projects/README.md

 This project involves at least some Makecode or MicroPython, a little Bash shell programming, then some reading of HTML, CSS and JavaScript.

 Further development of this solution may get kids to understand how to make use of a free API.

+Guess the Number Game
+===

+JavaScript practice exercise.
+Program a game in which the user must try to guess a browser generated 'random' number.